Sam-inthecloud/DevOps-SwissKnife/README.md

 This project is licensed under the MIT License – see the LICENSE file for details. 📜

 ---
-Thanks for checking out pycloud-swissknife! 🚀
+Thanks for checking out DevOps-swissknife! 🚀
 Let’s make cloud and DevOps automation easier, one script at a time! 🌟